splanck/vush/README.md

 make
 ```

-The resulting binary will be `./vush`.
-Remove the binary with:
+The resulting binary will be `build/vush`.
+Remove the directory with:

 ```sh
 make clean